viveksahu26/sbomdelta/README.md

-# 📦 sbomdelta — Vulnerability Delta Between Upstream & Hardened Images
+# sbomdelta: vulnerability delta b/w upstream & hardened Images

 `sbomdelta` is a **CLI tool written in Go** that calculates the **true vulnerability delta** between: